Tolkien on tradition and transmission

 Fixing them can be relatively easy, depending on how much you care about style.
 The two simplest mechanical fixes are:

 • Sticking a semicolon between the two clauses.
-Like Cormac McCarthy, I hate semicolons and would prefer two separate sentences to the unholy hybrids created by this punctuation, but a separating the clauses this way is grammatically correct and a legitimate option.
+Like Cormac McCarthy, I hate semicolons and would prefer two separate sentences to the unholy hybrids created by this punctuation, but separating the clauses this way is grammatically correct and a legitimate option.

 • Breaking the clauses into separate sentences.
-My preferred solution, but one that—again, if you care about style and sound—might turn a run-on into a pair or a string of equally childish-sounding simple sentences.
+My preferred solution, but one that—again, if you care about style and sound—might turn a run-on into a pair or string of equally childish-sounding simple sentences.

 After choosing either of these solutions you can go on to weigh the stylistic choices and all the wonderfully complex artistic questions they raise—sound, tone, structure, rhythm, connotation, and on and on.
 You may end up reworking an entire paragraph, or more.
 But sometimes, as anyone who drives an older car will understand, just getting the obvious mechanical problem fixed is the most important step.